ACCESS-Community-Hub/PyEarthTools/packages/documentation/docs/documentation/pipeline/details/operation.md

 # Operations

-An `edit.pipeline.Operation` is the core class which makes up the steps of a pipeline.
+An `pyearthtools.pipeline.Operation` is the core class which makes up the steps of a pipeline.
 All `operations.*` subclass from it.

 Additonally, with `PipelineStep` it provides a number of configuration options to help data flow, splitting of tuples, and raise/warn an exception on invalid types.